wpilibsuite/frc-docs/source/docs/software/dashboards/dashboard-intro.rst

 :ref:`AdvantageScope <docs/software/dashboards/advantagescope:AdvantageScope>` (Programming) - robot diagnostics, log review/analysis, and data visualization application.
 It reads the WPILib Data Log (``.wpilog``) and Driver Station Log (``.dslog`` / ``.dsevents``) file formats, plus live robot data viewing.

-## Third Party Dashboards

-[FRC Web Components](https://github.com/frc-web-components/frc-web-components) (Driver) - A web-based dashboard that can be installed as a standalone application, or as a JavaScript package for custom dashboard solutions.

-[Elastic](https://github.com/Gold872/elastic-dashboard) (Driver) - simple and modern Shuffleboard alternative made by Team 353.
+:ref:`Elastic <docs/software/dashboards/elastic:Elastic>` (Driver) - simple and modern Shuffleboard alternative made by Team 353.
 It is meant to serve as a dashboard for competition but can also be used for testing.
 It features draggable and resizable card widgets.

-[QFRCDashboard](https://github.com/Q-FRC/Dashboard) (Driver) - described as reliable, high-performance, low-footprint dashboard.
-QFRCDashboard has been specifically designed to use as few resources as possible.